What's a Bull Market vs Bear Market?

 The New York monument, "The Charging Bull" is a statue that stands in Manhattan's Financial District.
 Thousands of tourists and workers pass it every day.
 The statue of the Charging Bull was illegally dropped at Wall Street in 1989 by a Sicilian artist named Arturo Di Modica.
 Modica did this as an act of gratitude to America for enabling the success of his career.
 But, the Charging Bull was intended to be a sign of motivation.
 The statue was made in wake to the 1987 stock market crash (Black Monday, we will talk about it later).
 Modica wanted to create a message to the American people, that even in desperate times, you must remain strong and keep on fighting, like a bull.

 When a bear goes for an attack, it will swipe its claws downwards.
 This signifies...

 - Prices are going down

-- Unemployment is high as more employees will be laid off
+- Unemployment is high.
+Businesses aren't doing well in the market, as a result, more employees will be laid off

 - The economy is NOT doing well.